 Data is key in creating an excellent customer experience

-More than 80 airplanes, 13 million travelers, over 100 thousand flights a year and hundreds of people working with data.
+Dozens of airplanes, millions of travelers, thousands of flights and a lot of people working with data.
 The amount of data airline operations produce is immense.
 Finnair is no newbie in the world of data; it has a long history of making the most of it.